Contributing Gear Writer

 What Are Board Shorts?

-There’s a few key aspects that separate a pair of board shorts from any old pair of swim trunks or a bathing suit.
+There are a few key aspects that separate a pair of board shorts from any old pair of swim trunks or a bathing suit.
 First of all, the waistband.
 Board shorts were first and foremost invented for surfing and high-octane water sports, meaning they need to stay put, even when the warm tropical tube you’re duck-diving through is ferociously trying to rip them off.
-To that end, a pair of board shorts typically forgo the elastic waistband you’ll find on a pair of pool shorts for a fixed one with a secure drawstring tie at the front to keep things locked down.
+To that end, a pair of board shorts typically forgoes the elastic waistband you’ll find on a pair of pool shorts for a fixed one with a secure drawstring tie at the front to keep things locked down.

 That said, we’ve seen a few different variations that also do fairly well in the water.
 So with that in mind and the fact that a number of you are likely here looking for swimming and lounging shorts rather than surfing board shorts, specifically, we made sure to test a wide variety of elastic-waist shorts, as well as board shorts that were less performance-oriented.